 Turns out, every test we had run could be classified by 1 of 3 conversion tactics.

 Developing this framework had an exponential impact on the business, because:

-— Now we were able to develop ideas even faster.
-So fast that it’s physically impossible for any client to out-sprint us.
+— Now we were able to develop ideas 30% faster.

 — But the best aspect is that because these tactics are based on lessons learned over a career of testing, our ideas simply perform better.
 Why stumble across a room in the dark when the light switch is at an arm’s length?